 Ingredients and Directions

-For a spicy kick, mix cooked shrimp with a combination of garlic, fresh chili peppers, and olive oil, served over your choice of pasta.
-Toss in some crushed red pepper flakes to enhance the heat.
+For a spicy kick, mix cooked shrimp with garlic, fresh chili peppers, and olive oil.
+Serve over pasta and add red pepper flakes to crank up the heat.

 4.2 Pesto Shrimp Pasta